tiwater/vibex/README.md

 ## 📚 Examples

-Explore these examples to see Vibex in action:
+Explore these examples to see VibeX in action:

 | Example                                                 | Description                                                            |
 | ------------------------------------------------------- | ---------------------------------------------------------------------- |